Wrangell Mountains Writing Workshop presents RiverSong

 This year’s workshop will feature poet and essayist, Frank Soos, who is currently serving as Alaska’s writer laureate, joined by accomplished singer-songwriter Michelle McAfee, backcountry banjo-diva Robin Child, and workshop director Nancy Cook.
 Together we will explore the ways wilderness can help inspire songs, stories, poems, and essays.
 Activities include an opening reading/performance and craft sessions in the comfort of the Wrangell Mountains Center’s facility in McCarthy, followed by three nights and four days of creative inquiry along the Kennicott, Nizina, Chitina, and Copper Rivers.
 Space is limited to eight student writers/ songwriters.

 - Ample opportunities to explore and enjoy the surrounding wilderness

-- Public reading from workshop staff and the opportunity for students to share written work at a public Community Word Jam event
+- Public performance from workshop staff and the opportunity for students to share written and musical work at a public Community Word Jam event

 - Feedback from groups and one-on-one conversations with instructors/practice in the arts of improvement